shubham1chawla/the-strategists-remastered/README.md

 ## Setup

-If you just want to run the application on your local machine using Docker, use the `docker-compose up` command.
+If you want to run the application on your local machine using Docker, use the `docker-compose up` command.
 Please make sure all the configurations are set before running this command.
 Refer to individual projects' README to read more.

 ## Blogs & Videos